Bedrock-OSS/bedrock-wiki/docs/world-generation/jigsaw-structures.md

 A block ignore processor allows for 1 field:

--   `blocks`: A array of block identifiers.
+-   `blocks`: An array of block identifiers.
 Block IDs can be found with `/setblock`.

 <CodeHeader>minecraft:processor_list</CodeHeader>